CibranLopez/A_Star/README.md

 # A*

-Here a implementation of A* algoritm can be found.
-It is executed in 'A_Star_algorithm.c', with all needed functions and constants defined in 'auxiliar_functions.h'.
-As well, a program to convert the initial file ('spain.csv') into the required structure (a binary file will be created) is attached under the name 'get_binary_file.c'.
-This will be the input of the main algorithm.
+Here an implementation of A* algoritm can be found, devoted to solve the minimal path from Barcelona to Sevilla.

-In order to execute these programs, 'asprintf' function has to be available.
+In order to execute it, 'asprintf' function has to be available.
 Since it is part of GNU, it may be already available for some GNU versions.
 Otherwise, including '#define _GNU_SOURCE' may be needed (just dis-commenting this line in 'get_binary_file.c' and 'auxiliar_functions.h').

-The resulting path from Barcelona to Sevilla is included under the name 'Results.dat', which is generated each time the A* algorithm is executed.
+Then, the file with all the nodes and ways (the so-called 'spain.csv') has to be in the same folder as the executables of 'A_Star_algorithm.c', (compiled with 'auxiliar_functions.h', where all the needed functions are defined) and 'get_binary_file.c'.
+So, after compiling and executing this last program, a binary file will be created, which will be read by 'A_Star_algorithm.c' after its compilation and execution.
+The output will be stored in a new file, 'Results.dat', in which we can find each node's id, name and cumulative distance.